drug-design/course/docs/chapters/structure-based-design-case-studies.md

 ### Phenyl-Imidazoles Inhibit Cytochrome P450

-Cytochrome P450 is a group of enzymes which contain Heme and catalyze the hydroxylation of aliphatic and aromatic molecules.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design-case-studies/phenyl-imidazoles-inhibit-cytochrome-p450-4e1856c2'><i class='fa fa-play' aria-hidden='true'></i></button>Cytochrome P450 is a group of enzymes which contain Heme and catalyze the hydroxylation of aliphatic and aromatic molecules.
 Camphor is the natural substrate of the bacterial cytochrome P450-cam.
 Phenylimidazoles, such as phenyl-1, phenyl-2 or phenyl-4, are known to inhibit this hydroxylation process.
 From a structural point of view a simple rationale could be derived to explain these observations.

 ![](https://media.drugdesign.org/course/structure-based-design-case-studies/imid_9_2_1_1.png){: loading=lazy }